james-priest/reactnd-project-would-you-rather/docs/README.md

 > Live Demo: [Would You Rather@7-mockup-framework](https://codesandbox.io/s/github/james-priest/reactnd-project-would-you-rather/tree/7-mockup-framework/?fontsize=14) on CodeSandbox

 ### 2.7 Mockup - Poll Question
 The next set of changes happens in PollContainer.
-This component is responsible for rendering the poll question or poll result.
+This component is responsible for rendering the poll question or poll result based on a `showResult` flag we pass down.

 #### 2.7.1 PollContainer.js